dotnet/csharplang/proposals/low-level-struct-improvements.md

 > 3. Else if `e` is of a reference type, it has *ref-safe-to-escape* of *calling method*
 > 4. Else its *ref-safe-to-escape* is taken from the *ref-safe-to-escape* of `e`.

-This does not represent rule change though as the rules have always accounted for `ref` state to exist inside a `ref struct`.
+This does not represent a rule change though as the rules have always accounted for `ref` state to exist inside a `ref struct`.
 This is in fact how the `ref` state in `Span<T>` has always worked and the consumption rules correctly account for this.
 The change here is just accounting for developers to be able to access `ref` fields directly and ensure they do so by the existing rules implicitly applied to `Span<T>`.

 This does mean though that `ref` fields can be returned as `ref` from a `ref struct` but normal fields cannot.